kenatiod/MUT/Understanding Machine Understanding.md

 ### 1.2 -- The Birth of Artificial Intelligence as a Field

 The same year, John McCarthy coined the term "artificial intelligence" in his proposal for the Dartmouth Conference, which took place in the summer of 1956.
-This gathering of leading researchers defined the scope and goals of AI, marking the birth of the field as a distinct discipline.
+This gathering of leading researchers defined the scope and goals of AI, marking the birth of the field as a distinct discipline (McCarthy, et al., 2006).
 Attendees included McCarthy, Minsky, Newell and Simon; all of whom would become pivotal figures in AI in the following decades.
 These early visionaries and milestones set the stage for the rapid development of AI in the second half of the 20th century.
 Their contributions laid the theoretical and technological foundations that would be built upon by subsequent generations of researchers.

-Early successes included the General Problem Solver (GPS) program, which could solve logical problems, and Joseph Weizenbaum's ELIZA, a natural language processing program that could engage in simple conversations.
+Early successes included the General Problem Solver (GPS) program, which could solve logical problems, and Joseph Weizenbaum's ELIZA, a natural language processing program that could engage in simple conversations (Weizenbaum, 1966).
 While the philosophical questions they grappled with remain subjects of debate, their work established AI as a rich and compelling area of inquiry that would go on to transform multiple fields and industries.

 ### 1.3 -- Paradigm Shifts and Breakthroughs

-However, early AI systems were limited by the knowledge acquisition bottleneck - the difficulty of encoding human knowledge into rules that computers could follow, and the rapid progress in AI during the 1960s and early 1970s led to inflated expectations and hype around the potential of the technology.
+However, early AI systems were limited by the knowledge acquisition bottleneck - the difficulty of encoding human knowledge into rules that computers could follow, and the rapid progress in AI during the 1960s and early 1970s led to inflated expectations and hype around the potential of the technology (Shortliffe, 1975).
 When these lofty promises failed to materialize, funding dried up and interest waned, leading to a period from 1974 to 1980 that became known as the First AI Winter.
 The term "AI Winter" was coined by analogy to "nuclear winter" to describe this drastic cooling of enthusiasm and support for AI research.

 During this period, government funding in the US and UK was dramatically reduced as agencies became disillusioned with the lack of practical results.
 The British government essentially shut down AI research in all but two universities.
 Pioneering AI labs like MIT's Project MAC and the Stanford AI Lab faced budget cuts and staff departures.